 Evidence from randomized evaluations is changing how we understand and address problems related to poverty.
 Policymakers, practitioners, and funders worldwide are increasingly applying this learning to social policies and programs.

-Over 400 million people have been reached by programs that were scaled up after being evaluated by J-PAL affiliated researchers.
+Over 600 million people have been reached by programs and policies that have been informed by evaluations by J-PAL affiliated researchers.
 Many more have benefitted from the several broader ways evidence can inform policy, outlined below.

 Well-designed randomized evaluations test theories and provide general insights about how programs designed to address poverty work.
 These insights, when combined with descriptive data and a deep understanding of the local context and institutions, provide useful guides for policy design.
 Strong partnerships between implementers, researchers, and donors are critical to leveraging evidence to inform policy.